naver/splade/training_with_sentence_transformers/README.md

 # Training SPLADE on MS MARCO v1

-Minimalistic code for training DistilSPLADE-max models using the [sentence-bert framework](https://github.com/UKPLab/sentence-transformers/).
-We provide a file for training SPLADE (`train_max.py`) and one for training DistilSPLADE-max (`train_distill.py`).
+Minimalistic code for training DistilSPLADE-max models using the [sentence-bert framework](https://github.com/UKPLab/sentence-transformers/). **We provide a file for training SPLADE (or SPLADE-max) (`train_max.py`) and one for training DistilSPLADE-max (`train_distill.py`)**.
 Distillation is done using the latest training data released by Nils Reimers (https://twitter.com/Nils_Reimers/status/1435544757388857345/photo/1). **Note that this is not exactly the code used in our papers**, and that we are not yet able to provide indexing/retrieve code (*but one could maybe use the beir-eval for that*), however results are very competitive with state of the art and with what we observed with SPLADE before.

 ## Results